azdavis/millet/docs/tokens.md

   end
 ```

-- In the `let ... in`, there is a sequence of declarations.
-- In the `in ... end`, there is an sequence of expressions (at least 1), separated by `;`.
+In the `let ... in`, there is a sequence of declarations.
+Then, in the `in ... end`, there is an sequence of expressions, separated by `;`.

+The sequence of declarations may be empty, but that's not very useful.
+The sequence of expressions may not be empty, but often there's just one.

-- The `let` first defines the declarations in the `let ... in`, then evaluates the expressions in the `in ... end`.
+The `let` expression first defines the declarations in the `let ... in` in sequence, then evaluates the expressions in the `in ... end`.

-- The expressions may use bindings from the declarations.
+Each successive declaration in the `let ... in` may use the bindings from the previous declaration.
+The expressions in the `in ... end` may use all of the bindings from all the declarations.
-- The value of the whole `let` is the value of the last expression in the `in ... end`.

 Compare with `local`, which is a declaration.